luizgiacomossi/Simulation_Wingman/README.md

 	->To run the simulator, run the following script: main.py

 In main:
-	running_PSO = False # for run simulation with desired parameters if running_PSO = True # for run simulation with PSO optimization
+	if running_PSO = False # run simulation with offline parameters

+	if running_PSO = True #  run simulation with PSO optimization

 	# change params in the following function

 	simulation.create_swarm_uav(NUM_DRONES,